DevinVinson/WordPress-Plugin-Boilerplate/README.md

 ### Copying a Directory

 1. Copy the `trunk` directory into your `wp-content/plugins` directory.
 You may wish to rename this to something else.
-2. In the WordPress dashboard, navigation to the *Plugins* page Locate the menu item that reads “The WordPress Plugin Boilerplate.”
+2. In the WordPress admin area, navigation to the *Plugins* page Locate the menu item that reads “The WordPress Plugin Boilerplate.”
 3. Click on *Activate.*